mikkojamG/NDL-VuFind-ui-components/source/components/01-molecules/01-navigation/03-tabs-secondary.md

 #### Description

 Secondary level tabs component.
-Can be used for secondary stage navigations or linking on content pages.
+Can be used for secondary level navigations or linking on content pages.

 #### Properties